Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: Methods for Computing Predictive P-values

 \subsection{Leave-one-out Cross-validatory Predictive P-value}

-\citet{stern2000posterior} propose to use leave-one-out cross-validatory (LOOCV) method to obtain a p-value for disease mapping models.
-Alternately for each $i$, the cross-validatory posterior distribution $P\cvpostnoM(\btheta, \boldsymbol{s}_{1:n}|\by_{-i}\obs)$, is formed based on the observations except $y_{i}\obs$:
+Stern and Cressie \cite{stern2000posterior} proposed to use leave-one-out cross-validatory (LOOCV) method to obtain predictive p-values for identifying divergent regions in disease mapping.
+With the observation $y_{i}\obs$ left out as a test case, the cross-validatory posterior distribution $P\cvpostnoM(\btheta, \boldsymbol{s}_{1:n}|\by_{-i}\obs)$, is formed based on the observations except $y_{i}\obs$:

-where $C_2$ is the normalizing constant involving only with $\by_{-i}\obs$.
-Note that here we assume that the spatial relationships between $n$ locations is not lost, only that the value of $\by_{i}\obs$ is omitted; that is, we do not attempt to predict the location itself.
-The LOOCV predictive p-value for $y_{i}\obs$ is defined as the expectation of $\mbox{p-value} (y_i\obs| \btheta,\bb_i)$ with respect to $P\cvpostnoM$:
+where $C_2$ is the normalizing constant involving only $\by_{-i}\obs$.
+Note that we assume that the spatial relationships between $n$ locations are not lost, only that the value of $y_{i}\obs$ is omitted; that is, we treat the location as given information.
+The LOOCV predictive p-value for $y_{i}\obs$ is defined as the expectation of $\mbox{p-value} (y_i\obs| \btheta, s_i)$ \eqref{eqn:ppvpw} with respect to $P\cvpostnoM$: